 Alexis is studying political science and pre-law with a minor in criminology and is from Waukee, Iowa.
 She is an at-large Senator for the Undergraduate Student Government, honors program fellow, honors admin, and a campus tour guide.
 She enjoys iced coffee, the state legislature, and walking tacos from the library!

 Lydia Guo is a third-year student studying Biomedical Sciences and minoring in Chemistry.
 Within the Honors Program, Lydia serves as a student admin and an Honors Publications design editor.
 She is an undergraduate research assistant at the Department of Anatomy and Cell Biology, focusing on cystic fibrosis research.
-Additionally, Lydia volunteers at the UIHC Medical ICU and is the vice president of UNICEF Iowa.
+Additionally, Lydia volunteers with UIHC Guest Services and is the vice president of UNICEF Iowa.
 When she isn’t working with cells at her lab, Lydia enjoys watercolor and oil painting at her local art studio.

 Thomas is a third-year student from Iowa City, Iowa, majoring in Microbiology with a minor in Human Physiology.
 Thomas started working with the Honors Program as a design editor for Honors Publications and is now beginning his first semester as a student admin.
 Aside from the Honors Program, Thomas is also an undergraduate research assistant, a volunteer at the Free Medical Clinic, and the president of UNICEF Iowa.
 Thomas also performs and records music with local musicians and is involved with the Vietnamese Student Association.
 In his free time, Thomas enjoys running and biking long distances, playing the drums and the piano, and traveling to new places with his friends.